sarahciston/tethered/posts/notes.md

 ## TOC outline

 > for DHQ: critical code studies version
-> All Code Is Writing, All Writing Is Code: Brief Manifestos for Creative-Critical-Code
+> **All Code Is Writing, All Writing Is Code: The Case for New Platforms**
+> Brief Manifestos for Creative-Critical-Code

 1. a provocation
    1. subject/description